apigban/rappler_sentiment/README.md

 # NewsScraper
-This is a scraper for Philippine News websites.
+This is a spider for Philippine News websites.

 ## Getting Started